General-Purpose Models for the Chemical Sciences: LLMs and Beyond: Evaluations

 \subsection{The Evolution of Model Evaluation}

 Assessing modern \glspl{gpm} is challenging due to their broad applicability across diverse domains.
-Unlike traditional models, which are designed for specific tasks and can be directly tested on well-defined objectives \autocite{raschka2018model}, it is impractical to evaluate \glspl{gpm} on every possible capability.
+Unlike specialized \gls{ml} models, which are designed for specific tasks and can be directly tested on well-defined objectives \autocite{raschka2018model}, it is impractical to evaluate \glspl{gpm} on every possible capability.
 As a result, many evaluations rely on structured benchmarks that measure proficiency in key areas such as mathematics, chemistry, and language understanding \autocite{tikhonov2023post}.
-However, such benchmarks often fall short in capturing open-ended problem-solving or emergent abilities that arise without explicit training for them and are sensitive to factors such as prompt phrasing and task framing \autocite{Siska2024}.
+However, such benchmarks often fall short in capturing open-ended problem-solving or emergent abilities that arise without explicit training for them and are sensitive to factors such as prompt phrasing and task framing \autocite{Siska2024, Andriushchenko2024agent}.

 Early benchmarks primarily focused on evaluating specialized models based on their ability to predict molecular properties from molecular structures. \autocite{wu2018moleculenet} While useful, these evaluations largely emphasized numerical accuracy on the isolated tasks the models were fine-tuned on, without probing the more complex reasoning or generative capabilities that \glspl{gpm} aim to capture.
 Over time, this evolution expanded to exam-like problem-solving, assessing structured tasks similar to those found in academic chemistry courses. \autocite{zaki2023mascqa0, li2023camel} More recent efforts aim to evaluate a broader range of skills, including knowledge retrieval, logical reasoning, and even the ability to mimic human intuition when solving complex chemical problems.\autocite{feng2024sciknoweval0, mirza2024large} This shift highlights the need for more flexible evaluation methods that consider the specific context and nature of each task.
-Rather than relying solely on static benchmarks, there is a growing demand for assessments that dynamically account for the diversity of chemical tasks and the specific capabilities required to solve them---mirroring the multifaceted potential of \glspl{gpm} in chemistry. \Cref{tab:chemistry_benchmarks,fig:benchmarks} gives an overview of some benchmarks that have been used in the chemical sciences.
+Rather than relying solely on static benchmarks, there is a growing demand for assessments that dynamically account for the diversity of chemical tasks and the specific capabilities required to solve them---mirroring the multifaceted potential of \glspl{gpm} in chemistry.
+At the same time, the broadened scope of evaluation introduces additional choices about what and how to measure, which increases complexity.
+In the following section, we therefore discuss some of the most important of these choices in more detail. \Cref{tab:chemistry_benchmarks,fig:benchmarks} gives an overview of some benchmarks that have been used in the chemical sciences.